Determination of the CKM angle $\phi_{3}$ from a combination of Belle and Belle II results: Results

 \section{Results}

-We combine 60 input observables from the measurements listed in Tables~\ref{tab:listofmeasurements} and \ref{tab:ExternalInputsvalues} to determine $\phi_3$ and the six $B$-decay hadronic parameters $r_B^{D^{(\ast)}h}$ and $\delta_B^{D^{(\ast)}h}$.
-The fit has a total of 16 free parameters, including eight $D$-decay hadronic parameters.
-We obtain $\phi_{3} = (78.6^{+6.8}_{-7.2})^{\circ}$, where the uncertainties include the statistical and systematic contributions from all inputs.
-The results for other parameters are summarized in Table~\ref{tab:DhDstK1DResult1}, where we report central values and confidence intervals at 68.3\% and 95.5\% probability.
+We combine 59 input observables from the measurements listed in Tables~\ref{tab:listofmeasurements} and \ref{tab:ExternalInputsvalues} to determine $\phi_3$ and the six $B$-decay hadronic parameters $r_B^{D^{(\ast)}h}$ and $\delta_B^{D^{(\ast)}h}$.
+The fit has a total of 18 free parameters, including eight $D$-decay hadronic parameters.
+We obtain $\phi_{3} = (75.2^{+7.1}_{-7.5})^{\circ}$, where the uncertainties include the statistical and systematic contributions from all inputs.
+The results for other parameters are summarized in Table~\ref{tab:DhDstK1DResult1}, where we report central values and confidence intervals at 68.3\% and 95.4\% probability.
+We show the $\chi^2$ values for each measurement in Appendix~\ref{app:chisq}.
+We also show the pull distribution in Appendix~\ref{app:pull}, which is defined as $(A_{\textrm{obs}} - A_{\textrm{fit}})/\sigma({\textrm{obs}})$, where $A_{\textrm{obs}}$ and $A_{\textrm{fit}}$ are the input value and the best-fit value, respectively, and $\sigma({\textrm{obs}})$ is the measurement uncertainty.
 Table \ref{tab:DhDstK1DCorr} gives the combined statistical and systematic correlation matrix for these parameters.
-The goodness of the fit calculated from the fraction of simulated experiments, generated from the best fit point, which have a $\chi^2$ larger than that found in the data is $p=(75.4\pm 0.1)\%$.
+The goodness of the fit calculated from the fraction of simulated experiments, generated from the best-fit point, which have a $\chi^2$ larger than that found in the data is $p=(55.4\pm 0.2)\%$.
 We perform a one-dimensional profile-likelihood scan for $\phi_{3}$, the strong-interaction phase $\delta_{B}^{D^{(\ast)}h}$, and the amplitude ratio $r_{B}^{D^{(\ast)}h}$.
 Figure~\ref{fig:DhDstK1DPlot} shows the 1 $-$ CL distributions as function of the scanned parameters.
 We also perform the two-dimensional profile-likelihood scan for ($\phi_{3}$, $r_{B}^{D^{(\ast)}h}$) and ($\phi_{3}$, $\delta_{B}^{D^{(\ast)}h}$).
 The corresponding confidence regions are shown in Figure~\ref{fig:DhDstK2DPlot}.

 We also investigate the individual contributions of each method by presenting two-dimensional confidence regions for various configurations of combinations that include only subsets of inputs, as shown in Figure~\ref{fig:multicombiner}.
 The $68.3\%$ confidence intervals for these are listed in Table~\ref{tab:multicombiner}.
 As expected, the sensitivity is mostly dominated by the BPGGSZ measurements.
 Following closely are inputs from the ADS-like final states, with the GLW measurements and other results being the next most significant.
 We do not report the individual contributions of the ADS and GLW inputs, as they are strongly correlated with nuisance parameters obtained from the predominant BPGGSZ measurements in this combination.
 A comprehensive discussion of this effect can be found below.